jholdstock/Decred-Bug-Bounty-Proposal/README.md

 Hence I nominate myself as "validator" to this project and welcome any other decred members/ contractors who have been vetted to join in.

-Once we have the "Decred Contractor Clearance Process" setup we will be able to use parts of it to hire more validators.
+Once we have the "Decred Contractor Clearance Process" setup we will be able to use it to hire more validators.

 **Costing and Funds:**

 I would prefer the DCR for this project stay with the treasury and we send them bi-weekly or monthly requests to release the funds directly to the bug bounty hunters Decred address or towards operation costs if any.

-The validators  will already be contractors of decred and can bill the decred project directly for hours spent on this work.
+The validators who will already be contractors of decred and can bill the decred project directly for hours spent on this work.

 I do not see this taking up more than 20-50 hours a month per validator.